Amazon’s E-commerce Market Share: A Deep Dive

 Launched in 2005, Amazon Prime is arguably the single most important driver of the company’s success.
 What started as a simple two-day shipping subscription has evolved into a comprehensive loyalty program.
 Prime members now enjoy a wide range of benefits, including streaming services (Prime Video and Amazon Music), free e-books (Prime Reading), and exclusive deals (Prime Day).

 This ecosystem of services creates immense value for subscribers, making them incredibly loyal.
 Prime members spend significantly more on Amazon than non-members, and the convenience of fast, free shipping encourages them to turn to Amazon for a wide variety of purchases.
 The program has created a powerful flywheel effect: as more customers join Prime, the platform becomes more attractive to third-party sellers, which in turn expands the product selection and draws in even more customers.
+This is similar to how affiliate marketers can leverage platforms to expand their reach, as discussed in how to start affiliate marketing with Amazon.

 A Vast and Varied Marketplace